 Including these types of people in your Instagram visual identity board or brand book is a great way to remind yourself of the types of content you should be posting and keep yourself inspired!

 Interested in learning more about how to start identifying your community quickly and efficiently?
-It’s all in or course — Puno gives you a full walk-through on finding your community and how PeopleMap can help.
-Sign up now!
+It’s all in our course with Puno — watch it here:

 How to Plan Instagram Content Tip #3: Curate Your Instagram Feed Up to 3 Weeks in Advance